 The best time to plant is spring, although you can plant right through until autumn.

-- Sow seeds in containers.
+- Sow the seeds in containers for best results.

 - Use a humus rich good quality potting mix.